fabiogueunige/experimentalRob/readme.md

 ```

 # Algorithm
-The goal of our algorithm is to make the robot turning, finding all the markers inside the arena, after reorder the finded marker and show a photo with all the finded marker reordered by their ids.
-And also put a circle inside a finded markers.
+The goal of our algorithm is to make the robot turning, finding all the markers inside the arena, reorder the finded marker through their ids, put a circle arount the markers and show a photo with all the finded marker reordered.

 # Problems
-This cose is developes using ros2 version humble, so there are sompe problem running the code with foxy, and there are some prblmen trying to executee the code inside docker.
+This code is developed using ros2 version humble, so there are some problems running the code with foxy, and there are some prblmens trying to executee the code inside docker.